Be sure to check out the new Ryobi 48V subreddit

 LiFePO4 (read this as lithium iron or lithium iron phosphate) cells are 3.2V nominal.
 To get a similar voltage to a 48V lead acid battery, 16 cells are wired in series for 51.2V nominal.
 You will sometimes see this listed as 16S LiFePO4.
 While the fully charged voltage ends up being a little higher than lead acid, it's still within the acceptable range and this provides two benefits.
 The first is that the charging voltage is almost the same as the lead acid.
 The second is, through most of the discharge, all the way down to 20%, the LiFePO4 will provide voltage equivalent to a fully-charged lead acid battery.

-While this is all interesting, the main thing you need to know is you may see LiFePO4 batteries listed as 48V or 51.2V, sometime both for the same battery.
+While this is all interesting, the main thing you need to know is you may see LiFePO4 batteries listed as 48V or 51.2V, sometimes both for the same battery.
 The 48V refers to the lead-acid equivalent nominal voltage and the 51.2V refers to the LiFePO4 nominal voltage.
-Just make sure the battery is has 16 cells or a rated voltage of 51.2V.
+Just make sure the battery has 16 cells or a rated voltage of 51.2V.

 You may have seen 12V LiFePO4 batteries.
 These each have 4 cells in series, so putting 4 in series will get you the 16 cells you need.
 Since the stock batteries are 4 x 12V, you might think this is a good option.
 Let's look at the pros and cons.